artnoi43/gsl/README.md

-# mgl - My (stupid) Go library
+# gsl: G Soylib - where I store my boilerplate code
-mgl was conceived simply because I found myself writing too much duplicate boilerplate code.
+gsl was conceived simply because I found myself writing too much duplicate boilerplate code.

 Code like handling errors concurrently, or priority queues, are duplicated all over my projects.
 Even with Go generics (>=1.18), there're still duplicate code.
 This is bad, because I'll have to change code in many places.
 And I ususally change code, since I'm a beginner who only learned to code like < 2 years.